Fees for the academic year 2021-2022 are stated below. Checks for fees should be made payable to Skidmore College.

 In addition to the charges referenced above, incidental charges, extra course fees, lab fees, and other miscellaneous charges will be billed monthly and are generally due 30 days from the date of the bill.
 The due date will be indicated on the bill.
 Students must pay bills on schedule or make definite arrangements with the Bursar’s Office for late payment before being permitted to attend class or occupy a room in a subsequent term.
 Any payment arrangement other than payment in full must be agreed upon in writing between the Bursar’s Office and the student at least one week prior to the due date.

 Bills are the responsibility of the student.
-When an account is in arrears, registration for classes and participation in housing selection for subsequent semesters will be denied, and transcript and diploma will be withheld.
+When an account is in arrears, registration for classes and participation in housing selection for subsequent semesters will be denied.
 Delinquent accounts will be assessed a monthly late fee equal to 1.5% of the outstanding past-due balance.
 Delinquent accounts can also be placed with an outside agency for collection as the college deems necessary.

 Monthly Payment Plan (SCIP)